ShaluRajput9951/JP-MORGAN-Chase-Virtual-Internship-/README.md

 # JP-MORGAN-Chase-Virtual-Internship-
-This Repository has the solution of JP Morgan Chase Virtual software Engineering internship.
+This Repository has the solution of  all the tasks of JP Morgan Chase Virtual software Engineering internship.